 Chapman says “Ancient writers pointed out that whereas the lists of the Apostles in Matthew, Mark, Luke and Acts all mention St. Matthew’s name, only St. Matthew’s own Gospel adds the words ‘the publican’, for to be a tax-gatherer or ‘publican’ was regarded by the Jews as the worst disgrace.
 So he relates his own call by Christ, when sitting at the seat of custom, whereas St. Mark and St. Luke, telling the same story, give the name ‘Levi’ instead of ‘Matthew’ so as to shield St. Matthew from the infamy of his former calling” (Chapman 1944, p 6).

 As a tax collector, Matthew would have been familiar with keeping financial accounts; which means he was literate, and well qualified to write a gospel; and as he was a tax collector, it would not be in a forger’s interests to forge a gospel and name it after him, one of the least significant of Jesus’ disciples.
 This fact alone suggests that the traditional ascription of the Gospel to Matthew is because it was actually written by Matthew.
-France says “the writers of the early Christian centuries offer us no other candidate for authorship, and a tradition which is both early and unanimous should not be simply assumed to be false unless the nature of the book itself makes it clearly inappropriate”.
-Unfortunately, he is not willing to be more assertive, as he goes on to say “But the text of the gospel itself does not say who the author was, and the matter may well be left open” (France 2002, p 906).
-I don’t agree that the authorship may be left open.
+France says “the writers of the early Christian centuries offer us no other candidate for authorship, and a tradition which is both early and unanimous should not be simply assumed to be false unless the nature of the book itself makes it clearly inappropriate”; and further down the page, he says: “But the text of the gospel itself does not say who the author was, and the matter may well be left open” (France 2002, p 906).

 The Gospel of Matthew in Hebrew